KLBK Sunday PM Weather Update (6/21/20)

 Tonight: A few clouds in the evening.
 Then mostly clear overnight.
 Lows in the middle to upper 60s.
 South wind 15-20 mph.

-Monday: Mostly sunny and cooler with highs in the lower to middle 90s.
+Monday: Mostly sunny in the morning, then becoming partly cloudy in the afternoon.
+Cooler with highs in the lower to middle 90s.
 Northwest wind 10-15 mph, shifting to the northeast by the afternoon.

 Monday Night: Becoming mostly cloudy with scattered showers and thunderstorms possible.
 Lows in the lower to middle 60s.
 Northeast wind 10-15 mph.